pypdfium2-team/ctypesgen/README.md

 ```bash
 gcc -dM -E - < /dev/null > ../default_defs.h
 ```
-Then add `--passthru-defines ../default_defs.h` to the `pcpp` command.
+Then add `--passthru-defines ../default_defs.h` to the pcpp command.

-On the other hand, as pcpp's maintainer Niall Douglas pointed out, "if you have to bother doing that, you might as well have it [the real compiler] do the preprocessing too" ([source](https://github.com/ned14/pcpp/issues/85#issuecomment-1860619214)).
+On the other hand, as pcpp maintainer Niall Douglas points out, "if you have to bother doing that, you might as well have it [the real compiler] do the preprocessing too" ([source](https://github.com/ned14/pcpp/issues/85#issuecomment-1860619214)).